thd-research/calf-rl-mobile-robot/docs/installation.md

 If you are using the `turtlebot3_ws` workspace for the first time, it needs to be built to set up turtlebot3 packages.

-After getting into the docker container, use this command:
+After getting into the Docker container, use this command:

     source turtlebot3_ws/build.bash